bnmoch3/blog/_posts/2023-07-25-duckdb-json-wrangling.md

 ## Querying JSON

-Let's query push events.
+Let's query the payloads for push events.
 Using `json_group_structure`, we get the following schema for Push events:

 ```json
 {